DoctorBuBBle/website/src/pages/blog/2021-01-25-the-math-behind-a-technology-radar.md

 ![C command visualized](/img/how-to-draw-ring.jpg "C command visualized")

 Now how do we calculate the positions of our control points?
 From this [Stackoverflow](https://stackoverflow.com/questions/1734745/how-to-create-circle-with-b%c3%a9zier-curves) article we can take the formula 4/3  *tan(PI / (number of segments*  2)) to find the ratio of the radius to the distance of the control points.
 This means the result multiplied by the radius gives us the distance from the control point to the point it controls.
 However, we do not know the x and y coordinates of the control point yet.
 Assuming the distance from the control point is the opposite side and the radius of the ring is the adjacent side of a triangle.
 Then we can calculate an angle and the hypotenuse which we can use as radius and radian.
 Radian and radius?
 We already know this from our start and end point.
 We can convert these polar coordinates into Cartesian coordinates to determine the x and y coordinates.
-The whole thing looks then graphically represented like this:
+Visualized this looks like the following:

 ![Control point calculation visualized](/img/how-to-calc-bezier-curve-controll-points.jpg "Control point calculation visualized")